 Namibian churches have, for some time now been under the influence of such leadership models, imported mainly from the USA.
 Regular leadership seminars focussing essentially on church growth methods are run by local organisations that represent Bill Hybels from the Willow Creek Association, T.D.
 Jakes, the late Myles Munroe and John Maxwell.
 Yet the fact remains that the church in Namibia is simply not truly getting under the skin of our people.
 At present, too many pastors have no true sense of “calling” into ministry.
 It has become a mere job.
 The emphasis consequently has shifted to managerial technique, pragmatic strategies, technological expertise, and many other pragmatic methodologies for building churches.
 The necessity of pastoring and loving people deeply and passionately even at great personal cost has been lost and resultantly many contemporary church members feel used rather than cared for.

-Some time ago I was asked to help to moderate in a leadership crisis of another church in our city, and in asking some critical questions, I learned that the church council saw the church as a “club”, and acted accordingly in seeking to resolve her leadership struggles.
+Some time ago I was asked to help in a leadership crisis of another church in our city, and in asking some critical questions, I learned that the church council saw the church as a “club”, and acted accordingly in seeking to resolve her leadership struggles.
 A biblical leader has a considerably different framework of reference to a leader of a club!

 A number of years ago a pastor in our city committed suicide.
 As the shockwaves swept through the community, it was time to take stock of what had happened.
 The chief focus of the church that he served was the organising of an annual fund raising event of note, which then would sustain the church financially for the year.
 Much time and energy was required of the pastor to manage this event.
 In thinking about this I was wondering how much time this dear man would have had to feed his own soul and also the souls of the congregation.
 How frustrating to know that you are called to be a pastor, only to have your job description changed into something that you were never called to be and do.